 · Fireworks are prohibited in Los Padres National Forest at all times and in all places.

-Visitors are encouraged to call the local Ranger Station for more information on conditions and restrictions.
+Visitors are encouraged to “Know Before You Go,” and call the local ranger station for more information on conditions and restrictions.
+Please remember to do your part in preventing wildfires.

 Monterey Ranger District – (831) 385-5434